neshacascia/rest-countries-api/README.md

 - Toggle the color scheme between light and dark mode

 ## Lessons Learned
-This was my first project using React Router v6.
+This was one of my very first projects using React Router v6.
 I learned about the many components and hooks it comes with that allow us to conditionally render large parts of our pages.
-I also learned about useContext() hook, which I moved all my useState() hooks and functions to the Context.js file.
-This helped me avoid props drilling and kept my codebase clean and organized.
+I also learned about ContextApi for state management, I moved all my useState() hooks and functions to the Context.js file which helped me avoid props drilling and kept my codebase more clean and organized.